Moka-Reads/mokareads.org/README.md

-# zine-ssg.io
+# MoKa Reads

-The official website for https://github.com/kristoff-it/zine
+The official website for the MoKa Reads Foundation